HoldenFolk/BikeRentalDApp/m5/Prototype.md

 The signed data is then presented to a smart contract for verification, providing transparency to all parties involved.
 Users are informed of the conditions under which their data may be disclosed through the visibility of the smart contract.
 If the bike is returned on time, the smart contract abstains from transmitting the data for decryption.
 However, if the contract is breached, indicating a deviation from the specified conditions, the secure decryptor will be called to decrypt the data.

 It's important to note that PIXI cannot decrypt the data unless the contract is breached due to the secure decryptor's encryption.
 Furthermore, the third party cannot access the decrypted data as it remains encrypted using PIXI's key within the contract.
 The precise order of encryption is paramount.
-Although our system does not enable perfect forward secrecy, the double layer of encryption (by both PIXI and the secure decryptor) that persists in most cases (all except when the bike is stolen) greatly limits the risk of the user's personnal data becoming available to the general public since both keys would need to be compromised for that to happen.
+Although our system does not enable perfect forward secrecy, the double layer of encryption (by both PIXI and the secure decryptor) that persists in most cases (all except when the bike is stolen) greatly limits the risk of the user's personal data becoming available to the general public since both keys would need to be compromised for that to happen.

 # Architecture